fc-ideas/idea-potential/README.md

 ### 8.6 Cross-cutting diagnosis

-Across these families, the same structural gaps recur:
+Across the four families as typically implemented today, the following gaps recur under the assumptions above:

 1. **Weak $\mathbf{Q}$ and $\mathbf{R}$**: symbolic structure is injected but rarely extracted or revised back out canonically, so reusable abstractions do not accumulate.
 2. **Missing translation loops**: neural-to-symbolic and symbolic-to-neural translations are ad hoc rather than functorial, so cross-fiber reachability is shallow.
-3. **Scaling is adversarial**: verification, search, and constraint propagation scale worse than neural components, breaking the role of $\mathbf{S}$ as a connector.
+3. **Scaling is adversarial**: verification, search, and constraint propagation often scale worse than neural components, weakening the role of $\mathbf{S}$ as a connector.

 ### 8.7 Research agenda (framed in the diagnostic)